 By using the element Links are created.
 Users may click on anything between the opening tag and the closing tag.
 We identify which page we want to link to using the href attribute.
 The link text is known as the text between the opening tag and closing tag.
 Our link text should explain where visitors will be taken if they click on it where possible.
 We can see below the link to IMDB that was created on the previous page.
 By scanning the text for links, many people navigate websites.
-Clarity in link text may help invitees find what they want.
+The clarity in link text may help invitees find what they want.
 This will encourage them to visit it for longer and give a more positive imprint of our site.
 We can think of words people might use when searching for the page that we are linking to write good link text.

 Linking to Other Sites

-The element which has an attribute called href.
+The element has an attribute called href.
 The page that we want people to go to when they click on the link is due to the value of the href attribute.
-Users may click on whatever that appears between the opening tag and the closing tag.
+Users may click on whatever appears between the opening tag and the closing tag.
 This would be taken to the page specified in the href attribute.
-The value of the href attribute will be the full web address for the site, when we link to a different website.
+The value of the href attribute will be the full web address for the site when we link to a different website.
 Browsers display links in blue with an underline by default.

 - Rotten Tomatoes

 All web pages have their own URL.
 It stands for Uniform Resource Locator.
 This is the web address which we would type into a browser if we wanted to visit that specific page.
 The absolute URL flinches with the domain name for that site.
 This may be followed by the path to a specific page.
 The site would show the homepage if no page is specified.